 Image: String Game

 Source: Museum Victoria

-The Australian Children's Folklore Collection (ACFC) is one of the largest and most significant archives of its kind in the world, reflecting Australia's cultural and regional diversity.
+The Australian Children's Folklore Collection (ACFC) brings to Museum Victoria a direct and personal voice from children at play.
+It is one of the largest and most significant archives of its kind in the world, reflecting Australia's cultural and regional diversity.
 It is the first Museum Victoria collection and one of the first collections in Australia to have been recognized through listing on the UNESCO Australian Memory of the World Register.
 It documents children's verbal folkloric traditions from the 1870s to the present.
 It includes more than 10,000 card files and over 1,000 pages of letters recording children's games, rhymes, riddles, jokes, superstitions, taunts and chants; over 300 traditional and homemade play artefacts; photographs and audiovisual material; and field and research studies.

 The ACFC germinated with research in the 1970s and 1980s by Dr June Factor (then an academic at the Institute of Early Childhood Development) and Dr Gwenda Davey.
 Armed with pad and pencil, tape recorder and camera, they conducted field research to document Australian children's play.
 As their research progressed they gradually acquired other material, both contemporary and historic.
 The Australian Children's Folklore Collection was formally established in 1979.
 Dr Factor was invited to join the founding members of the Australian Centre at The University of Melbourne in May 1989 as a Senior Research Fellow.
 She brought the Australian Children's Folklore Collection with her to the Centre, and agreed to have it housed for a period in the University of Melbourne Archives.
 In 1999 she donated the Collection to Museum Victoria.